mccombspj/kurumastories/content/mitsubishi/colt-galant-gto/MF-RT-Mitsubishi-Colt-Galant-GTO-MII-1971.md

 <b>Magazine:</b> So the good acceleration is partly due to large first and second gear ratios?

-<b>Furutani:</b> Considering that, the acceleration doesn't generate a particularly high g force.
+<b>Furutani:</b> Considering that, the acceleration doesn't generate a particularly high peak g force.
 However, it can maintain that g force for a long time.

 <b>Okazaki:</b> When I timed it with a stopwatch, it was very quick to reach 160km/h.
-Even when the initial starting speed was over 100km/h, its response didn't drop off.
+Even when the speed passed 100km/h, its response didn't drop off.

 <b>Hirao:</b> Less air resistance means good acceleration.